Slave raiding

 Slave raiding is a military raid for the purpose of capturing people and bringing them from the raid area to serve as slaves.
-Once seen as a normal part of warfare, it is nowadays widely considered a war crime.
+Once a common part of warfare, it is now widely considered a war crime.
 Slave raiding has occurred since antiquity.
 Some of the earliest surviving written records of slave raiding come from Sumer (in present-day Iraq).
 Kidnapping and prisoners of war were the most common sources of African slaves, although indentured servitude or punishment also resulted in slavery.

 The many alternative methods of obtaining human beings to work in indentured or other involuntary conditions, as well as technological and cultural changes, have made slave raiding rarer.

 Reasons

 Slave raiding was a large and lucrative trade on the coasts of Africa, in Europe, Mesoamerica, and in medieval Asia.
 The Crimean–Nogai slave raids in Eastern Europe provided some two or three million slaves to the Ottoman Empire via the Crimean slave trade over the course of four centuries.
-The Barbary pirates from the 16th century onwards through 1830 engaged in razzias in Africa and the European coastal areas as far away as Iceland, capturing slaves for the Muslim slavery market in North Africa and West Asia.
+The Barbary pirates from the 16th century onward through 1830 engaged in razzias in Africa and the European coastal areas as far away as Iceland, capturing slaves for the Muslim slavery market in North Africa and West Asia.
 The Atlantic slave trade was predicated on European countries endorsing and supporting slave raiding between African tribes to supply the workforce of agricultural plantations in the Americas.
+For three and a half centuries, European slave traders, primarily Iberian, transported African captives across the Atlantic in slave ships.
+The ships came from the ports of all the major European maritime powers—Spain, Portugal, the Netherlands, Denmark, Sweden, Great Britain, France, and Brandenburg-Prussia.